-The following plans illustrate the current condition of the whole of the road network compared to a year ago.
+The following plan illustrates the current condition of the whole of the road network compared to a year ago.
 As a result of the continued investment and the application of asset management principles, the percentage of red routes has remained relatively steady.
 The authorities additional £2m investment has made a significant contribution to maintaining the Network.
-However, the number of yellow and amber roads has increased considerably.
-This indicates that consideration should now be given to additional investment in the network in order to avoid further decline.
+Sustained investment, that reflects the ongoing challenges and pressures will now be required in order to maintain the current position.